TOAST-DOCS/AppGuard/en/console-guide.md

 ![appguard_03_202104](http://image.toast.com/aaaaaha/console-guide/3_1_%EC%A0%95%EC%B1%85_en.png)

 When it is detected by policy set as **Block All**, guide for NHN AppGuard shows and the app is closed.
-When it is detected by conditions set as **Block by Condition**, guide for NHN AppGuard shows and the app is ended.
+When the  conditions  set in **Block by Condition** are met, the user is blacklisted, and if the user launches the app, the NHN AppGuard guide window appears and the app is ended.

 For further details on the policy, please refer to "NHN AppGuard Developer's Guide" document included in the SDK.

 ### Introduction to Block Features